Insufficient Funds to Cover a Debit Card Purchase? We've Got This.

 - Checks and other transactions made using your checking account number

 - Automatic bill payments

-We will not authorize and pay overdrafts for the following types of transactions unless you ask us to:
+We will not authorize and pay overdrafts for the following types of transactions without your consent:

 - Everyday debit card point of sale transactions.

 We pay overdrafts at our discretion, which means we do not guarantee that we will always authorize and pay any type of transaction.
 If we do not authorize and pay an overdraft, your debit/ATM card transaction will be declined.